Creative Wedding Photography Ideas From Award Winning Photographers

 You can even add some Atmosphere Aerosol to the image to create an added depth to the scene.
 Adding colored gels to your backlight can help draw the viewer into the image and can also complement colors found in the wedding venue or decor.

-Creative Wedding Photography Tip #6: Add Color To Your Scene
+Creative Idea #6: Add Color To Your Scene

 Often times wedding photographers are faced with venues that may not have aesthetically pleasing backdrops or many options for couples portraits.
 This is a great opportunity to kill your ambient light and create something out of nothing.